Haris0059/internet_service_provider/README.md

 Click Go Live in right-bottom corner.
 Web Application will automatically open.

 Home Page provides an overview of ISP services, including the 1 Gbps high-speed internet option.

-Navigate to the “Plans” section to view different internet packages.
+Navigate to the “Packages” section to view different internet packages.
 Each plan details the speed, cost, and additional features.

 If you experience issues or need some type of assistance, go to the “Support” section and click on “Report an Issue.”
 This will direct you to a form where you can report your current speeds and location for support.

 For inquiries or further assistance, navigate to the “Support” page and scroll to the end of the page.
 You can reach customer service via phone or email

-For answers to common questions, check out the FAQ section under “Support” Troubleshooting guides are also available to help you resolve typical connectivity issues.
+For answers to common questions, check out the section under for support and Troubleshooting guides are also available to help you resolve typical issues.

 ## Contributing